ashkarax/ciao_socialMedia_apiGateway/README.md

-<h3> Ciao-SocialMedia:MicroService: </h3>
+<h2> Go+Fiber Ciao-SocialMedia:MicroService: </h2>
-- Developed a social media application similar to Instagram using Golang and Fiber.
+<h5>A social media application's backend ,similar to the functionalities of Instagram, built using Golang and Fiber.</h5>
 <br><br>
  <h4>- Architected with 5-services: </h4>
  <br>